czastack/B1CSharpLoader/README.en.md

 }
 ```

 Manager will create instance of class that implements ICSharpMod and call Init.
-When reload mods by Ctrl+Shift+R, will call DeInit(), when reload all mods.
-In Develop mode, mod dll will load as new Assembly, why Asembly keep in memory.
-So make sure finish your background thread and clear event handler in DeInit function。
+When reload mods by Ctrl+Shift+R, Manager will call DeInit() of loaded mods, then reload all mods.
+In Develop mode, mod dll will load as new Assembly, why old Assembly keep in memory.
+So make sure finish your background thread and clear event handler in DeInit function..
+Mod do not need to clear key listening, manager will do it.

 ### KeyBind